Periodic trivial extension algebras and fractionally Calabi-Yau algebras: Introduction

 \begin{corollary}[Corollaries \ref{finite out}, \ref{application to orbit algebra 2}] Let $A$ be a finite-dimensional algebra over a field $k$ such that $A/\rad A$ is a separable $k$-algebra.
 Let $B = T(A)$ or, more generally, $B=\widehat{A}/G$ for an admissible group $G$ of automorphisms of $\widehat{A}$ containing $\nu_{\widehat{A}}^{\ell}$ for some $\ell\ge1$.
 If the outer automorphism group of $A$ is finite, then $B$ is periodic if and only if it is twisted periodic. \end{corollary}

-This result implies that the periodicity conjecture (Question~\ref{conj:periodicity}) is true for the trivial extension algebra of the incidence algebra of any finite bounded poset (Theorem \ref{periodicity conjecture for poset}).
-More generally, our results reduce Question~\ref{conj:periodicity} for trivial extensions to the following general question for algebras of finite global dimension, posed in \cite{HI}.
+This result implies that the periodicity conjecture is true for the trivial extension algebra of the incidence algebra of any finite bounded poset (Theorem \ref{periodicity conjecture for poset}).
+More generally, our results reduce the periodicity conjecture for trivial extensions to the following general question for algebras of finite global dimension, posed in \cite{HI}.

 \begin{question}\cite{HI} Let $A$ be a finite-dimensional $k$-algebra of finite global dimension that is twisted fractionally Calabi--Yau.
 Is $A$ fractionally Calabi--Yau? \end{question}